-Your group officers will also be deputies of the sponsoring group officers until you achieve full status and they will be required to report to them (as well as the Kingdom Officers in case of a proposed Shire).
+Your group officers will also be deputies of the sponsoring group officers until you achieve full status and they will be required to report to them - as well as to the Kingdom Officers in case of a proposed Shire.

-While a Kingdom or Principality can be the sponsor of a new group, the incipient status period is intended to give your group a training period and this will work best if the officers of your sponsoring group are handy to offer support and guidance.
+While a Kingdom or Principality can be the sponsor of a new group, the incipient status period is intended to give your group a training period.
+This will work best if the officers of your sponsoring group are handy to offer support and guidance.

 5. Land.
 SCA groups (except institutional branches) and hamlets are geographically based.
-In Australia their territory is defined by post codes.
-In New Zealand it is defined by telephone area codes.
+In Australia, their territory is defined by post codes.
+In New Zealand, it is typically defined by telephone area codes and, in some cases, provincial boundaries.
 The postcodes must form one contiguous area.
 Postcodes may not be split between groups.
 Try to find an area that makes sense on a map and is easy to describe.